Welcome!

 Forthcoming

-Soft Floor Auctions: Harnessing Regret to Improve Efficiency and Revenue (with Bergemann, Breuer, Cramton, Hirsch & Ockenfels), Conditionally Accepted at American Economic Review.
+Soft Floor Auctions: Harnessing Regret to Improve Efficiency and Revenue (with Bergemann, Breuer, Cramton, Hirsch & Ockenfels), conditionally accepted at American Economic Review.

 More Information